The Secret Code (Seinfeld): Plot

-As Elaine wrote a good piece on Himalayan Walking Shoes for the J. Peterman catalog, Peterman is taking her out for dinner.
-As she finds his stories boring, she pleads with Jerry to join her.
-He in turn tricks George into coming.
+Because Elaine wrote a good piece on Himalayan Walking Shoes for the J. Peterman catalog, Peterman is taking her out for dinner.
+She finds his stories boring, so she pleads with Jerry to join her.
+He, in turn, tricks George into coming.
 George and Susan fight after George refuses to tell her his ATM code.

 Elaine does not appear at the dinner, on account of a date with Fred, a friend of Jerry.
-Elaine had met him at a party, but his lack of recall for the meeting mesmerizes her.
+Elaine met him at a party, but his lack of recall of the meeting mesmerizes her.
 After it becomes clear that Elaine is not coming, Jerry makes up an excuse to leave, leaving George to have an awkward dinner with Peterman.
 On the drive home, Peterman receives a call that his mother is "at death's door", and George is forced to stay the night.
 While Peterman is out of the room, George, whilst keeping her company, reveals his code ("Bosco") to Peterman's mother.
 She seizes upon the word, and repeats it at her moment of death, leaving Peterman bewildered.

-Jerry meets with appliance store owner Leapin' Larry, who walks with a prosthetic leg, to discuss appearing in television commercials.
+Jerry meets with appliance store owner Leapin' Larry, who has a prosthetic leg, to discuss appearing in television commercials.
 After Jerry's foot falls asleep, he offends Leapin' Larry, who believes Jerry's limping to be an impression.
-After Jerry explains the misunderstanding, they meet again, but Jerry's foot once again falls asleep.
+After Jerry explains the misunderstanding, they meet again, but Jerry's foot again falls asleep.
 Not wanting to offend Leapin' Larry again, he stamps his foot, accidentally causing a can of paint thinner to spill onto some exposed wiring, starting a fire.

 Kramer buys a police scanner and decides to help at the New York City Fire Department, bringing a map of shortcuts to the local firehouse.
-When they receive a call about the fire at Leapin' Larry's, Kramer accidentally knocks out the rear driver of the fire engine, forcing him to take the tiller, realizing his lifelong dream.
-However, he is unable to steer correctly and crashes the fire engine, allowing the fire to spread further.
+When they receive a call about the fire at Leapin' Larry's, Kramer slides down the fireman's pole and accidentally knocks out the rear driver of the tiller truck, enabling him to realize his lifelong dream of taking the tiller.
+However, Kramer is unable to steer correctly and crashes the fire engine, allowing the fire to spread further.

 The fire occurs down the block from Peterman's mother's funeral; George is attending, but Elaine excused herself for another date with Fred.
-The attendees rush to find a man with his sleeve stuck in an ATM; Peterman insists that George give the man his card, forcing George to finally reveal his code.
-Susan later teases George about his code.
+The attendees rush to the fire and find a man with his sleeve stuck in an ATM.
+Peterman insists that George give the man his card, forcing George to reveal his code.
 Jerry finds a passage in the latest J. Peterman catalog in which Peterman accuses George of killing his mother.